India's Lockdown Puts Strain On Call Centers

 Permission was granted swiftly by India's central government, he says, but the message wasn't immediately conveyed to local authorities, and many call center employees were stopped on their way to work and turned back.

-Aghi says it's difficult to estimate economic losses due to India's coronavirus lockdown, specifically losses sustained by Indian IT contractors or their U.S. clients.
-Some Indian IT firms say losses are likely to come not from their inability to fulfill contracts but from dwindling demand, as clients in the U.S. and elsewhere postpone or shrink projects amid a global economic downturn.
+Aghi says it's difficult to estimate economic losses from India's coronavirus lockdown, specifically losses sustained by Indian IT contractors or their U.S. clients.
+Some Indian IT companies say losses are likely to come not from their inability to fulfill contracts, but from dwindling demand as clients in the U.S. and elsewhere postpone or shrink projects amid a global economic downturn.

-Despite what Aghi calls "short-term interruptions," the National Association of Software and Service Companies, an Indian trade group, says 70% to 80% of call center employees are now working from home.
+Despite what Aghi calls "short-term interruptions," the National Association of Software and Service Cos., an Indian trade group, says 70% to 80% of call center employees are now working from home.
 It's "possibly the largest work-from-home scale project anywhere," a spokesperson was quoted as saying.

 NPR spoke to nine call center employees, including Sankrit.
 Three are working from home, and six are not working.
 Some of those six are on unpaid furloughs, and some are still receiving full pay.
 None had been able to reach their offices since the lockdown took effect.

 Working from home presents new challenges, particularly when it comes to cybersecurity.
-Sensitive personal information — medical records, credit card numbers and other financial data — are suddenly being routed through millions of Indian IT workers' home computers, rather than secure call centers.
+Sensitive personal information — medical records, credit card numbers and other financial data — are suddenly being routed through millions of Indian IT workers' home computers rather than secure call centers.

 There are four essential requirements for employees to work securely from home, says Sagnik Chakraborty, a cybersecurity researcher at Gateway House, a Mumbai-based think tank.